Kanwal Nauman: Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women in 2013 general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women in the 2013 general election.
 In May 2018, she resigned from the Provincial Assembly of the Punjab.

+Activist career

+She runs an NGO working for poverty alleviation, eradication of drug addiction, highlighting women and special persons related issues and promoting importance of education and health facilities.
+She is a Member of Standing Committee on Special Education and Standing Committee on Home Affairs.

+Personal life

+Kanwal is married to Colonel Syed Nauman Aziz and has a son named Ahmed Nauman.

 Death hoax

 On 1 February 2016, Nauman was erroneously reported dead.
 At the time, Nauman was in a critical condition and was in intensive care recovering from brain hemorrhage.
 On 5 April 2016, she returned to the Provincial Assembly of the Punjab after 65 days of absence.